How many students enroll in the program?

 Detailed information about the School of Law’s grading policy is available on the website.
-Consistent with this policy, courses in the program are graded on a letter-graded basis and International Business Internships are graded on a High Pass / Pass / Low Pass / Fail basis.
+Consistent with this policy, courses in the program are graded on a letter-graded basis.

 How many credits can I earn?

-Acceptance of any credit or grade for any course taken in the program, including all courses and International Business Internships, is subject to determination by the student’s home institution.
+Acceptance of any grade or credits for courses taken while enrolled in the program are subject to determination by the student’s home institution.
 USD law students may earn a maximum of seven (7) credits total in the summer term.
-Other students should check with their home institutions to determine whether any such limitations apply.
+Other students should check with their home institutions to determine whether any limitations apply.

 Can I obtain financial aid for the program?

 USD law students must be enrolled at least half-time in order to be eligible for federal financial aid.
 In the summer term, three (3) credits is considered half-time enrollment.
-Students from other institutions may wish to communicate directly with their home institution’s financial aid office to confirm the required minimum credit load for financial aid eligibility.
+Students from other institutions should communicate directly with their home institution’s financial aid office to confirm the required minimum credit load for financial aid eligibility.

-Non-USD students from ABA-accredited law schools should obtain a consortium agreement from their home institution’s financial aid office and forward it to Graduate and International Programs at email@example.com.
-USD’s Office of Financial Aid will complete the form and return it to the student so that the home institution can provide the correct amount of financial aid to him/her.
+Non-USD students from ABA-accredited law schools should obtain a consortium agreement from their home institution’s financial aid office and forward it to Graduate and International Programs at firstname.lastname@example.org.
+USD School of Law’s Office of Financial Aid will complete the form and return it to the student so that the home institution can provide the correct amount of financial aid to him/her.

 Are scholarships available?